Terry Fox (American football)

-Patrick Terrence Fox (July 6, 1918 – April 1, 1981) was an American football fullback and linebacker who played three seasons in the National Football League (NFL) and All-America Football Conference (AAFC) as a member of the Philadelphia Eagles and Miami Seahawks.
-He played college football at Miami (FL) and was drafted in the 17th round of the 1941 NFL Draft by the Pittsburgh Steelers.
+Patrick Terrence Fox (July 6, 1918 – April 1, 1981) was an American professional football fullback and linebacker who played three seasons in the National Football League (NFL) and All-America Football Conference (AAFC) as a member of the Philadelphia Eagles and Miami Seahawks.
+He played college football at Miami (FL) and was selected in the 17th round of the 1941 NFL draft by the Pittsburgh Steelers.

 Early life and education

 Fox was born on July 6, 1918, in Newark, New Jersey.
 He attended high school in the state before earning a scholarship at University of Miami.
 He spent 1937–1940 at Miami, earning a varsity letter in his final three seasons.
 A 1938 advertisement by The Miami News wrote, "Here he is, fans: Terry Fox, powerful sophomore fullback who will lead the power plays at Burdine stadium tonight when the University of Miami Hurricanes oppose Tampa's Spartans in the annual football classic between the two schools.
 He came to us billed as an end. but soon found he liked to buck the line.
 He's one of the Hurricanes you'd better watch tonight."
 After one of his best games during the 1939 season, which included 149 rushing yards, The Miami News wrote, "Twas power night at the stadium and Terry Fox was at the throttle!"
 Following his senior season, Fox was a unanimous selection to the all-state team and was considered to be one of the best in the state.
 He also was named team MVP.